odutra-dev/odutra-dev/README.md

   <img src="https://img.shields.io/badge/Dutinha_dev-1A3953?style=for-the-badge&logo=instagram&logoColor=white" alt="instagram"/>
 </a>

-### I'm Gabriel Dutra, a developer who always wants to learn more and more, on this journey in programming!
+### I'm Gabriel Dutra, a developer who always wants to learn more and more, on this journey in programming

 * I live Brazil 🇧🇷 , São Paulo;
 * web and mobile developer 📱;
 * I develop more in Javascript, as it is my Language of passion! ❤️

-## My Skills:
+## My Skills

 ![html5](https://img.shields.io/badge/HTML5-1A3953?style=for-the-badge&logo=html5&logoColor=white)
 ![css](https://img.shields.io/badge/CSS3-1A3953?style=for-the-badge&logo=css3&logoColor=white)